-(1) The respondent, the real parties in interest, and the attorney general may file a response to the petition.
+- (1) The respondent, the real parties in interest, and the attorney general may file a response to the petition.
 A response shall comply with the requirements of Paragraphs G and H of this rule.
 The Court may act on a petition prior to the filing of a response.

-(2) If it appears to a majority of the Court that the petition is without merit, concerns a matter more properly reviewable by appeal, or seeks relief prematurely, it may be denied summarily.

-(3) If the petition is not summarily denied, the Court may direct the respondent, the real parties in interest, and the attorney general to file a response or further response to the petition, may request briefs on the issues presented in the petition, or may set a hearing on the petition, and the matter shall proceed accordingly or as otherwise ordered by the Court.

-(4) If the petitioner is entitled to a writ or relief other than that requested in the petition, the petition shall not be denied but the Court shall grant the writ or relief to which the petitioner is entitled.
+A reply is not permitted without leave of the Court, which may be granted on a showing of good cause.
+A motion seeking leave to file a reply must be filed and served within seven (7) days after service of a response and must include the proposed reply. - (2) If it appears to a majority of the Court that the petition is without merit, concerns a matter more properly reviewable by appeal, or seeks relief prematurely, it may be denied summarily. - (3) If the petition is not summarily denied, the Court may direct the respondent, the real parties in interest, and the attorney general to file a response or further response to the petition, may request briefs on the issues presented in the petition, or may set a hearing on the petition, and the matter shall proceed accordingly or as otherwise ordered by the Court. - (4) If the petitioner is entitled to a writ or relief other than that requested in the petition, the petition shall not be denied, and the Court shall grant the writ or relief to which the petitioner is entitled.